irrevocablesake/Ray-Tracer-In-a-Weekend/README.md

 </table>
 </div>

+### Anti-Aliasing

+Anti-Aliasing is the smoothning of jagged stairs that appear in images.
+In real life images are continuous, so we also implement that by averaging the pixel values, so we get a smooth gradient for pixels

 | SPP 1 | SPP 100 | SPP 500 |
 |-------|---------|--------|
 | ![](images/antiAliasing/spp1-upscaled.png) | ![](images/antiAliasing/spp100-upscaled.png) | ![](images/antiAliasing/spp500-upscaled.png) |